Visiting Croatia in Autumn / Fall: What to Do in September & October

 Sometimes it can be cooler, but mild enough for all outdoors activities.
 Of course, the weather itself and the temperature of the water will be cooler than during the peak of the season, but still acceptable – at least for dipping your toes in it, if not taking a full bath.

-For example, according to my own research, in the last 15 years of official weather-forecast data, the average high temperature in October is between 16.0 to 20.0 °C (60 -68 °F) with an average nine rainy days.
+For example, according to my own experience and research, in the last 15 years of official weather-forecast data, the average high temperature in October is 20 °C (68 °F) with an average of nine rainy days.

 Finally, if you want a more in-depth guide for the month of October and if you’re visiting Split during the time, I have already written a complete guide to Split in October – make sure to check it out as well.